-- (c) Critical accounting judgments and estimates - ii.
-Valuation of RVX loan (note 5(b)) and Gecon financial liability (note 6)
+ii.
+Valuation of RVX loan (note 4(b))

-Management judgment and estimates are required in determining the expected cash settlement values and associated timing of cash settlement in estimating the fair values of the RVX loan and Gecon financial liability.
+Management judgment and estimates are required in determining the expected cash settlement value and associated timing of cash settlement in estimating the fair value of the RVX loan.
 These inputs are not based on observable market-based measures and accordingly are subject to heightened risk and uncertainty.
-Changes in circumstances may alter expectations which may impact the fair value of the RVX loan and Gecon financial liability recognized on the consolidated statements of financial position.
-Changes in the fair value of the RVX loan and Gecon financial liability are recognized on the consolidated statements of loss and comprehensive loss in the period in which such changes occur.
+Changes in circumstances may alter expectations which may impact the fair value of the RVX loan recognized on the consolidated statements of financial position.
+Changes in the fair value of the RVX loan are recognized on the consolidated statements of loss and comprehensive loss in the period in which such changes occur.

 iii.
-Share-based compensation (note 10)
+Share-based compensation (note 9)